kvsrh/kvsrh.github.io.old/reading-list.md

 3. A Southern Music: The Karnatik Story - T.M.
 Krishna
 4. The Etymologican: A Circular Stroll Through the Hidden Connections of the English Language - Mark Forsyth
 5. Shoe Dog: A Memoir by the Creator of Nike - Phil Knight
 6. Park and Eleanor - Rainbow Rowell.
+7. Griftopia -

 ### 2017